hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

 </Hds::AppHeader>
 ```

-It also accepts optional arguments; for example, it’s possible to provide a custom color for the icon if needed:
+The `HomeLink` also accepts optional arguments; for example, it’s possible to provide a custom color for the icon if needed:

 ```handlebars
 <Hds::AppHeader>